ISO 50001: Background

 In tandem, governments increasingly want to reduce the Greenhouse Gas Emissions of their citizens and industries, and are imposing legislative mechanisms to compel carbon reduction more and more frequently.

-In response, a range of energy management standards, specifications and regulations were developed in Australia, China, Denmark, France, Germany, Ireland, Japan, Republic of Korea, Netherlands, Singapore, Sweden, Taiwan, Thailand, New Zealand and the USA.
+In response, a range of energy management standards, specifications and regulations were developed in Australia, China, Denmark, France, Germany, Ireland, Japan, Republic of Korea, Netherlands, Singapore, Sweden, Taiwan, Thailand, New Zealand, and the United States.

 Subsequently, the European Committee for Standardization (CEN) developed EN 16001:2009 Energy management systems.
 Requirements with guidance for use as a first international energy management standard.
 This was published in July 2009 and withdrawn in April 2012 as it had been superseded by ISO 50001.

 Development

 The United Nations Industrial Development Organization (UNIDO) recognized that industry around the world needed to mount an effective response to climate change.
 It also noted a proliferation of national energy management standards that were emerging as a response to market demand for help with energy efficiency.

 In April 2007, a UNIDO stakeholders meeting decided to ask ISO to develop an international energy management standard.

 ISO for its part had identified energy management as one of its top five areas for the development of International Standards and, in 2008, created a project committee, ISO/PC 242, Energy management, to carry out the work.

 ISO/PC 242 was led by ISO members for the United States (ANSI) and Brazil (ABNT).
 In addition, its leadership included the ISO members for China (SAC) and the United Kingdom (BSI Group) to ensure that developed and developing economies participated together in the project committee.

 Experts from the national standards bodies of 44 ISO member countries participated and another 14 countries sent observers.
 Development organizations including UNIDO and the World Energy Council (WEC) were also involved.

-ISO 50001 also drew on existing national and regional energy management codes and standards, including ones developed in China, Denmark, Ireland, Japan, Republic of Korea, Netherlands, Sweden, Thailand, the US and the European Union.
+ISO 50001 also drew on existing national and regional energy management codes and standards, including ones developed in China, Denmark, Ireland, Japan, Republic of Korea, Netherlands, Sweden, Thailand, the United States, and the European Union.

 ISO 50001:2011 Energy management systems – Requirements with guidance for use was published on June 17, 2011.

 ISO published a revised version of ISO 50001 in 2018.
 The revision reflects a desire to promote adoption of the standard among small and medium sized enterprises.
 It also incorporates ISO's "high level structure" for use where organizations wish to integrate a number of management system standards together.